 In most classrooms, students have time for a daily snack.
-The cafeteria has fruit available for free.
+The cafeteria has several snack items for sale, generally between \$0.50 and \$1.00.

 When bringing food for a classroom celebration we encourage nutritious items.
 Teachers can give you suggestions of treats children enjoy for special celebrations and cooking projects.
 Always check with the classroom teacher before bringing in food, as many students are subject to food allergies.